B

 Overly protective

 Though they can hold their temper, their genetic connection to wolves will lead them to protect their owners with vigor.
-Owners that frequently visit with strangers or are around new people may find that they have to spend time calming this pet.
+Owners who frequently visit with strangers or are around new people may find that they have to spend time calming this pet.

 Energetic and Active